 Figure 2

-Home Office analysis has suggested that falls in the detained population in 2018 might have resulted from (1) the commencement on 15 January 2018 of Schedule 10 to the Immigration Act 2016, on Immigration Bail, which introduced automatic bail hearings for most detainees four months after entering detention; and (2) changes to the immigration system spurred by the “Windrush scandal” (Home Office, 2019a) that included colleagues checking caseworkers’ decisions, and increasing face-to-face contact time between caseworkers and detainees (Joint Select Committee on Human Rights, 2019).
+Home Office analysis has suggested that falls in the total detained population since 2018 might have resulted from (1) the 2018 introduction of automatic bail hearings for most detainees four months after entering detention; (2) the Shaw reviews [9] [10] into immigration detention, after which the government committed to using community-based alternatives to detention; and (3) changes to the immigration system spurred by the “Windrush scandal” that included colleagues checking caseworkers’ decisions, and increasing face-to-face contact time between caseworkers and detainees [11].

 Figure 3